DataBiosphere/terra-scientific-pipelines-service/README.md

 To run locally:
 1. Make sure you have the requirements installed from above.
 We recommend IntelliJ as an IDE.
 2. Clone the repo (if you see broken inputs build the project to get the generated sources)
 3. Run the commands in `scripts/postgres-init.sql` in your local postgres instance.
-You will need to be authenticated to access Vault.
+You will need to be authenticated to access GSM.
 4. Run `scripts/write-config.sh`
 5. Run `./gradlew bootRun` to spin up the server.
 6. Navigate to [http://localhost:8080/#](http://localhost:8080/#)